 Computer systems are used extensively throughout this program.
 Courses in advanced circuit analysis will use the computer in circuit simulation and data acquisition and control.
-C++ programming is emphasized in computer interface systems and control applications and working knowledge of equipment, systems, and electromechanical processes can be verified through your employer or in an interview with the department staff.
-Please contact the department chair for additional information about the online program.
+C++ programming is emphasized in computer interface systems and control applications

 Alternative energy systems and design is a major area of study in this program.
 Sustainability, environmental ethics, and renewable resources are topics with extensive classroom discussion.